 Black eyed peas are slightly confusing.
 They sound like they should be a type of pea, but these legumes are actually beans instead.
 They share many common features with other types of dried beans, including red beans, pinto beans, and black beans.
 You can even use them in the same way.
+So are black eyed peas good for you like other beans, or are they any different?

 You’ll also see them called cowpeas at times and the beans are famous for being mostly pale with a dark spot that looks much like an eye (hence their name).
 The beans have a somewhat intense earthy flavor, so you’ll often find them in rich dishes, like stews and casseroles.